-The problem exercises will be set according to a schedule for the relevant Level and published via the Physics Weekly Problems system.
-Your solutions must be submitted before the deadline in the appropriate posting box, near Room 54 on the ground floor.
+For Level 1, your solutions to the paper-based problems must be submitted before the deadline in the appropriate posting box, near Room 54 on the ground floor.
 Your answers will be marked and returned via the trays near Room 54.
-Scripts submitted after the deadline will be corrected but, in agreement with University regulations, will not be awarded any mark.
-Your answers to multiple choice exercises should be submitted electronically, via the Physics Weekly Problems System, by the stated deadline.
-The model solutions will be displayed in the Physics Weekly Problems system, and you should consult these to resolve points of misunderstanding.
+Scripts submitted after the deadline will receive feedback but, in agreement with University regulations, will not be awarded any mark.
+Shortly after each submission deadline, the model solutions will be displayed in the Physics Student Portal, and you should consult these to resolve points of misunderstanding.
 You should keep your marked work, in case of queries later: if you throw it away, or lose it, then the Department will not be able to take responsibility if there is a query.
 Students who have difficulties with particular problems should consult the lecturer of the course involved.
-Any students experiencing difficulties connected with the return of scripts should inform the Teaching Administrator, Mr A.M.
+Any students experiencing difficulties connected with the return of scripts should inform the Learning and Teaching Manager, Mr A.M.
 Skelton (Room 13).